-- (2) The Labour Court shall consist of- - (a) the Judge President of the Labour Court and such number of Judges of the Labour Court as the President may consider necessary after consultation with the Judicial Service Commission; and - (b) subject to section 90(1), such assessors as are provided for in this Act.
+(2) The Labour Court shall consist of-

+(a) the Senior judge of the Labour Court and such number of judges of the Labour Court as the President may consider necessary after consultation with the Judicial Service Commission; and

+(b) subject to subsection (1) of section ninety, such assessors as are provided for in this Act.

-(3) A person referred to in subsection (1)(a) shall be appointed on such terms and conditions, including terms and conditions relating to the payment of salary, allowances and pension benefits, as the President, on the recommendation of the Judicial Service Commission, may fix.
+(3) A person referred to in paragraph (a) of subsection (1) shall be appointed on such terms and conditions, including terms and conditions relating to the payment of salary, allowances and pension benefits, as the President, on the recommendation of the Judicial Service Commission, may fix.